Copystrike/playlisturlify/README.md

 ## Deployment to Cloudflare Workers

 1.  **Set Production Secrets:**
     For production, environment variables are stored as secrets in your Cloudflare Worker.
-These should match your production `SPOTIFY_REDIRECT_URI`.

     ```bash
     wrangler secret put SPOTIFY_CLIENT_ID
     wrangler secret put SPOTIFY_CLIENT_SECRET
-    wrangler secret put SPOTIFY_REDIRECT_URI
     ```
-    (Enter your respective values when prompted.
-The `SPOTIFY_REDIRECT_URI` for production must match the one configured in your Spotify Developer Dashboard for your live domain.)
+    (Enter your respective values when prompted.)

 2.  **Apply Migrations to Remote D1:**
     If you haven't already, apply your database schema to your live Cloudflare D1 instance.